 Candidates who meet the following criteria may submit applications:

 Students from Israel pursuing an MD who have completed their pre-clinical studies and are concurrently pursuing a doctoral degree in the life sciences, with an approved doctorate program (Stage B).
-Eligibility for the current cycle is limited to applicants who have not yet completed their doctoral dissertation and are not expected to complete it by October 2024.
+Eligibility for the current cycle is limited to applicants who have not yet completed their doctoral dissertation and are not expected to complete it by October 2026.
+Only candidates who have published at least one paper in a peer-reviewed journal (not necessarily as first author) are eligible to submit.

 Call for Submission of Applications for Foulkes Foundation Fellowships in Israel